jyothikomat/Cucumber-template/README.md

 ### 1. Calculator Exercise

-1. Create a user story for dividing and a user story for multiplication
+1. Create a user story for dividing, another for multiplication and another for subtraction.

 2. Perform the Discovery stage to find the scope of the systems behaviour.